From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Original and Limitations

+\faster~\cite{FASTER} is a log-structured, latch-free key-value store that targets point operations.
+As shown in Figure~\ref{fig:faster:arch}, it employs a hash index that chains records stored in a log, which spans both memory and disk (\hlog). \faster uses a lightweight epoch-based protection framework to facilitate cooperation across threads.
+Due to its log-oriented design, a garbage collection process is invoked periodically to shrink (compact) the log by removing stale tuples.
+This is performed using a \textit{scan}-based compaction process that copies \emph{live} records from the beginning of the \hlog to its tail.
+As long as both the working record set and the index fit in memory, \faster achieves high performance.
+Below, we detail its components.

-At its core, \faster consists of a lock-free hash table that resides entirely in main memory and is divided into cacheline-sized buckets (Figure~\ref{fig:faster:arch}).
-Each 8~byte bucket entry contains a pointer to a record whose key hashes to that bucket.
+\bsubsection{Hash Index.} At its core, \faster consists of a latch-free in-memory hash table, which is divided into cacheline-sized buckets.
+Each bucket entry contains a pointer to a record whose key hashes to that bucket.
 Each record points to another record, forming a logical linked list of records with common significant key hash bits (i.e., \textit{hash chain}).
-Each bucket entry contains additional bits from the associated records' key hash, increasing hashing resolution and further disambiguating what records the bucket entry points to without extra cache misses and without full key comparisons. \faster defines four basic operations on the hash index: \texttt{Read}, \texttt{Upsert}, \texttt{RMW}, and \texttt{Delete}.
-Latch-free algorithms are used to add and remove entries in the hash table, and inserting records at the tail of the linked list.
-Note that each linked list rooted in the hash index takes up 8 bytes of space in main memory.
+Each bucket entry contains additional bits from the associated records' key hash, increasing hashing resolution and further disambiguating what records the bucket entry points without full key comparisons.
+A bucket occupies $8$ bytes of in-memory space. \faster defines four user operations: \texttt{Read}, \texttt{Upsert}, \texttt{RMW}, and \texttt{Delete}.
+Latch-free algorithms are used to add/remove entries in the index and to add records at the hash chain tail.